Installing a Later 1991-93 Windshield

 is made in two parts.
 The glass has a

-black C-channel that is bonded to the outer edge.
-The rubber seal or rubber trim is
+black C-channel, which is bonded to the outer glass edge.
+Then the rubber seal or rubber trim is a

-separate on this later windshield.
+separate piece on the original later windshield.
 The C-channel can be seen

-also by itself in this second photo below, where the outer molding has been cut
+also by itself in this second photo below if you look closely.
+The outer molding has been cut

-Volvo rubber seal IF you could still source the black C-channel.
+Volvo rubber seal IF you could still source the black C-channel (this channel is NLA).
 The original

-rubber seal is still available as Volvo PN 3540053 (like this from iPd), but the C-channel is not, so you would need to improvise that part with some other universal C-channel molding.
+outer rubber seal is still available as Volvo PN 3540053 (like this from iPd), but the C-channel is NOT, so you would need to improvise that part with some other universal C-channel molding if you can.

 Using the original Volvo rubber seal without the C-channel would not

-likely work out well, since it would not cover the edge of the glass.
+likely work out well, since it probably would not be wide enough to cover the edge of the body channel.

-aftermarket later windshields will instead have ONE-PIECE universal
+aftermarket later windshields will instead have a ONE-PIECE universal

 rubber trim around it.
 Sometimes this trim comes with a "feature line,"

-which tries to mimic the two-piece look of the original trim.
+which appears to mimic the two-piece look of the original trim.

-Be aware that some cheap windshields are coming with narrow 18 mm universal molding.
+Be aware that some cheap windshields have been found with very narrow 18 mm universal molding.

 Often that narrow molding will not cover the surrounding area very well,

-especially if there's a paint line or other imperfection that becomes exposed with a more narrow seal.
-If this happens, you might ask the shop if you can get or substitute wider molding.
+especially if there's a paint line or other imperfection that becomes exposed with a narrow seal like that.
+If the windshield comes with such a narrow seal, you might ask the installer or shop if you can get or substitute WIDER molding.
 Wider molding is available (CLICK HERE).

-Most people seem to be happy with 25 mm wide molding, but wider is available.
+Many aftermarket windshields will come with 25 mm wide molding.
+Most people seem to be happy with 25 mm wide molding, but if that's not wide enough, wider 31 mm is available further below.

 It details the use of universal trim to reseal a 1989 windshield in a 1989 240.

-If you need even wider trim, 31 mm universal molding is available too.
+If you need wider trim, 31 mm universal molding is available.
 This wider 31 mm molding is used in the below DIY installation.

-There is one possible problem with a wider seal that can happen.
+There is one possible problem with this wider seal that you should know.
 The

 turns around the corners of the windshield can "pucker."
-This can effect
+This effect

 can be seen in the below photos.
 A talented or experienced